Associate in Nursing (RN) Admission Requirements

-Any prerequisite courses transferred from another college must be equivalent to Goodwin College courses and must meet the grade requirement of C+ as previously stated.
+Any prerequisite courses transferred from another college must be equivalent to Goodwin University courses and must meet the grade requirement of C+ as previously stated.

 Applicants are strongly advised to complete Microbiology (must be completed with a C+ or better) prior to entering the Nursing program.
 If a student takes NUR 100 and Microbiology together and then decides to withdraw from NUR 100 (s)he will need to reapply to the nursing program.
 Microbiology must be completed by the end of NUR 110 in order for students to advance to NUR 200.